 - general administrative and day-to-day support

 These are just four things about owning a yacht.
-If you would like to find out more on how JTC’s marine and aviation team can help you or your clients to efficiently purchase or manage a yacht, please get in touch.
+If you would like to find out more on how JTC’s yacht services team can help you or your clients to efficiently purchase or manage a yacht, please get in touch.